loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

 ```

 If the connection is successful, the State will  be shown as "Established".
-You can check the route information of calico with the gobgp global rib command.
+We can check the route information of calico with the gobgp global rib command.
 ```
 netlox@nd8:~$ sudo docker exec -ti loxilb3 gobgp global rib Network              Next Hop             AS_PATH              Age        Attrs